fabriziodsp-ransom/home-cloud-server/README.md

 A small & home-made Java server to access the host's files from the private network.
 Like a private Google Drive ;)

 ## What it does?
 Lets you download the files and explore the directories of the host machine.
 On port 8080 by default.
+You can use the Apache Tomcat (v10.1.6) server attached on the latest release to host this "_home cloud_".

 ## How it works?
 Via making `GET` requests to two endpoints: `show-directory-contents` & `download` using a `p` parameter specifying the path.